sirixdb/sirixdb.github.io/docs/jsoniq-tutorial.md

 title: SirixDB - Using the Java CLI via JSONiq queries
 ---

-# Tutorial for using the Java CLI and JSONiq queries

 ## Setup a Shell
 First, you should make sure to download the current sirix-query-all.jar (SNAPSHOT)-release from [the OSS snapshot repository](https://oss.sonatype.org/content/repositories/snapshots/io/sirix/) in the `sirix-query` subfolder-